Tips & Tricks

 - From the Homes menu, choose Advanced, and then Auto Home.

-- A warning will appear asking you to verify your Z axis is raised so that you don’t accidently crash your cutting nozzle during the auto homing process.
+- A warning will appear asking you to verify your Z axis is raised so that you don’t accidentally crash your cutting nozzle during the auto homing process.
 After reading the warning and verifying your Z axis is raised, click OK to start the automatic homing process.

 Once homing is finished, MAKE now knows where the machine is positioned.
 Now, every home that was ever created is now restored and reliably usable again.
 These include your user homes, any homes you created, soft limits, and homes that are automatically tracked by the software including the “Path Start Home”.
 You can now reliably and precisely go to any of these positions.